Serre Chevalier Ski Resort France

 Where is Serre Chevalier France?

 Serre Chevalier is in south-east France, 240km south of Geneva and 110km west of Turin.
 Marseilles is 260km to the south.
-Gateway airports for international travelers are Milan (MXP), Geneva (GVA) & Lyon (LYS).
+Gateway airports for intercontinental travelers are Milan (MXP), Geneva (GVA) & Lyon (LYS).
 Any of the Paris airports are also an option, but the ground transfer is long - see train travel below.
-The regional airport of Turin (TRN), and to a lesser degree Chambery & Marseilles are options for travelers from the UK & Europe.
+The regional airport of Turin (TRN), and to a lesser degree Chambery & Marseilles are options for travellers from the UK & Europe.
 The quickest way to Serre Chevalier from the airports is private transfer or rental car.

 From the north, trains from Paris, Geneva, Turin or Milan are conveniently met at Oulx train station by buses which swiftly complete the 30km trip to all Serre Chevalier towns and villages via Montgenevre.
 From the south, connections to Serre Chevalier by train from Marseilles to Briancon are straight forward but time consuming.
 Alternatively, trains to Grenoble can be linked with a bus to Briancon.